kgthegreat/anything/README.md

 # Introduction

-A webserver for a success code no matter what (or upto /foo/bar/gaz)
+An http server for a success code no matter what (or upto /foo/bar/gaz)

 ## Build